DreymaR/BigBagKbdTrix/README.md

 ----
 - Make a Co browser tab (fav)icon
 	- See https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website
+- Implement Jekyll in order to remove duplicating code!
 	- Take out everything except the content of the 'main' tag into default.html.
+	- Take out header in a separate 'include'
+	- Figure out a way to edit some portion of the default.html per page basis

 HTML observations
 -----------------